How I Use Twitter As A Learning Tool?

 Of all the social media platforms, Twitter stands-out as a great place to discover and discuss ideas.
 Use it.

-I've designed consume-produce-engage as a framework for self-learning.
-I have learnt & improved skills in product-development, investment and blogging using this framework.
+I’ve designed consume-produce-engage as a framework for self-learning.
+I have learned & improved skills in product-development, investment and blogging using this framework.

 Twitter, as a tool, fits well into each of these learning segments.